yourbasic/api/README.md

 trying out numerous graph data structures and implementing even more graph algorithms.
 There is no way I could have designed this up-front.

-### Generic code
+### Make it generic

-By the way, a library built on a perfectly fitting interface is a perfectly generic library.
+A library built on a perfectly fitting interface is a perfectly generic library.
 Think about that.

+### Show, don't tell

+An example can demonstrate how an API is best used and help clarify subtle points.
+This [Bloom filter example][bloomexample] illustrates a typical Bloom filter use case, and it also helps clarify the tricky semantics of a Bloom filter probabilistic membership test.

+Once in a while, an example can fully replace a more standard API element.
+Take a look this [DFS example][graphdfs], which shows how to implement a depth-first search.
+Implementing DFS as a function with callbacks is really messy.
+There are at least four different points in the code where you may want to insert actions.
+Let's face it, occasionally cut and paste is the better approach.

 ### Immutables